Kya Qusoor Hai Amala Ka?

 Kya Qusoor Hai Amala Ka?
-(What is Amala's fault?) is an Indian Hindi-language drama finite television series, which started telecasting from 3 April 2017 on Star Plus.
+(What Is Amala's Fault?) is an Indian Hindi-language drama television series, which started telecasting from 3 April 2017 on Star Plus.
 Kya Qusoor Hai Amala Ka is an adaptation of the Turkish drama series Fatmagül'ün Suçu Ne?, which tackles the sensitive subject of sexual violence faced by women.
 The series is produced by 24 Frames Media.
 The series ended on 30 September 2017 with the discontinuation of the Star Plus afternoon programming block.